connectome-neuprint/circuitpartition/README.md

 This will output a list of neuron ids and their partition(s) in "parts.json".
 The file "connparts.json" provids the list of every A-B connection and the partition assignment [bodypre, bodypost, part].

+# Finding ROI "violations"

+find_violators.py contains a function for finding cases where a pair of neurons share connections across an ROI boundary.
+This indicates areas of imprecise ROI boundaries.
+(TODO: check for situations where a pre and post synpse are divided by an ROI boundary, try to normalize the number of violations based on ROI size, speedup point query)

 # TODO

 * Implement tool that exports a DVID ROI to enable visualization of partition